By Molly Yun, Researcher at A Taste of History

 In the upcoming book A Sweet Taste of History, due out in November published by Globe Pequot Press, there are hundreds of dessert recipes from the 18th century.
 We worked with Pastry Chef Diana Wolkow to recreate the sweets of a bygone era in modern terms for today’s cooks.
 Among those recipes are an entire chapter on ice creams and this excellent vanilla version below.
 In the forthcoming book and on his show, Chef Staib dedicates a favorite American treat to an epicurean first lady who was famous for her parties.

-Dolley Madison, the first lady of the United States and wife of James Madison, fifth president of America, popularized ice cream in the White House.
+Dolley Madison, the first lady of the United States and wife of James Madison, fourth president of America, popularized ice cream in the White House.
 It was still a very impressive dessert because modern freezers were not introduced yet.
 To make ice cream, an estate relied on an ice house with large blocks of ice cut from frozen water, packed on straw and held in a cool place.

 Chef Staib recently visited the Madison home in Montpelier, Va., to learn her tricks to make the best ice cream.
 He cooked a few of the first lady’s favorite dishes, including the Southern inspired menu of Hoppin’ John, Virginia Ham and Oysters, Kidney Dijonnaise and topped it all off a dessert of hand churned vanilla ice cream, peaches and raspberry sauce.